-- a) A nomination for a Board position must be proposed by one member and seconded by a different member.
-No member may propose more than one person as a candidate, nor may a member second more than one nomination; - Shall be made in writing, signed by two (2) members of the Association and accompanied by the written consent of the candidate (which may be endorsed on the form of nomination); - A nomination for election as a Board appointed director must be received by the ACH office no later than 5pm on the day which is 28 days prior to the Board meeting at which the candidate seeks election; - d) If the number of candidates for Board appointed directors is equal to or less than the number of vacancies, then the Chairperson must declare any successful candidates as duly elected directors.
-If the number of candidates is greater than the vacancies, then an election is to be conducted in accordance with the Constitution Rule 8.6; and - e) Elected members shall hold office for three (3) years.
+- a) A nomination for any Board position must be proposed by one member and seconded by a different member.
+No member may propose more than one person as a candidate, nor may a member second more than one nomination. - b) A nomination for any Board position shall be made in writing, signed by two (2) members of the Association, and accompanied by the written consent of the candidate (which may be endorsed on the form of nomination). - c) A nomination for appointment as a Board appointed Board member must be received by the ACH office no later than 5pm on the day which is 28 days prior to the Board meeting at which the candidate seeks appointment. - d) If the number of candidates approved under Rule 9.5 by the Board for consideration for Board member vacancies is equal to or less than the number of vacancies, then at the AGM the Chairperson must declare those candidates as duly elected Board members.
+If the number of candidates is greater than the vacancies, then an election is to be conducted in accordance with the Constitution Rule 8.6 at the AGM; and